Cloudflare Outage in November 2025 Disrupts Global Internet Services

 As services failed across layers, core business processes were directly affected.

-Authentication systems dependent on Cloudflare routing or security services stopped functioning, locking employees and customers out of critical platforms.
+Authentication systems that relied on Cloudflare’s routing or security services stopped working, preventing employees and customers from accessing important platforms.

 API Timeouts

-Third-party integrations and microservices relying on APIs began failing consistently, breaking automated workflows and data pipelines.
+Third-party integrations and microservices that used APIs started to fail all the time, which broke automated workflows and data pipelines.

 Dashboard Inaccessibility